 If you love Ghibli you love the work of art director Nizo Yamamoto

 Everybody just has to love the study Ghibli movies.
-I haven’t watched them as a child but unlike with Disney this doesn’t matter.
-You don’t need to have fond childhood memories to appreciate the soul and art of studio Ghibli.
-Unfortunately I missed the latest one when it hit my local theaters.
+I haven’t watched them as a child but unlike with Disney, this doesn’t matter.
+You don’t need to have fond childhood memories to appreciate the soul and art of Studio Ghibli.
+Unfortunately, I missed the latest one when it hit my local theaters.
 Shame on me.
-To make up for it I gathered some gorgeous background by Ghibli in house artist Nizo Yamamoto.
-The artist (and he truly is one) has worked as an background illustrator on some of Ghibli’s most noteworthy films.
+To make up for it I gathered some gorgeous anime backgrounds by Ghibli in house artist Nizo Yamamoto.
+The artist (and he truly is one) has worked as a background illustrator on some of Ghibli’s most noteworthy films.
 Laputa, Grave of the Fireflies and Princess Mononoke, just to name a few.

-He even contributed the background art to one of my favorite Animes The girl who leapt through time by director Mamoru Hosada.
+He even contributed the background art to one of my favorite Animes The girl who leaped through time by director Mamoru Hosada.
 A man who just doesn’t do bad films.
-Summer Wars belongs to his oevre as well and is among Ame and Yuki easily one of my favorite Animes.
-Hosada just got the basic premise of making movies: Concentrate on the chatacers.
+Summer Wars belongs to his oeuvre as well and is among Ame and Yuki easily one of my favorite Animes.
+Hosada just got the basic premise of making movies: Concentrate on the characters.
 That’s the main point why most movies fail because they are focusing too much on the story and neglect the characters.

-There has has been a supposedly nice exhibition in Tokyo about Nizo Yamamoto which unfortunately ended on September the 23rd.
-But to make up for it the artist often shares great pictures on his twitter account.
-You should really follow him for recent updates on his work.
+There has been a supposedly nice exhibition in Tokyo about Nizo Yamamoto which unfortunately ended on September the 23rd.
+But to make up for it the artist often shares great pictures on his Twitter account.
+You should follow him for recent updates on his work.
 He even shares some sketches and stuff he is working on from time to time.

 Non non byouri brings you true 田舎 (いなか) feeling

 After finishing Persona 4 the golden on my Vita I’m really into the Japanese countryside setting.
-The calm has a really meditative quality and ever since playing Persona 4, I love to watch Anime with a countryside setting to relax after an exhausting day.
-The background art is made by Kusanagi as well and got a nice nice art-book release with all the backgrounds drawings.
+The calm has a meditative quality and ever since playing Persona 4, I love to watch Anime with a countryside setting to relax after an exhausting day.
+The background art is made by Kusanagi as well and got a nice art-book release with all the background drawings.
 I don’t own it myself but found a wonderful blog which great pictures of several art books.
 Make sure to check it out.
-Went straight to my feed reader.
+I went straight to my feed reader.